 Not only did gold exports to Hong Kong jump, but total U.S. gold exports also increased 40% from 36.1 metric tons (mt) in January to 50.4 mt in February.
 The top three countries that received the majority of U.S. gold exports were Hong Kong (15.5 mt), the United Kingdom (12.1 mt), and Switzerland (11.7 mt).

 As we can see in the chart below, U.S. gold exports to Hong Kong jumped from 7.2 mt in January to 15.5 mt in February:

-Total U.S. gold mine supply in February was 15.8 mt versus the 15.5 mt exported to Hong Kong.
-The majority of U.S. gold mine supply came from Nevada (11.4 mt) and Alaska (1.9 mt), with the remainder from various states (2.4 mt):
+The total U.S. gold mine supply in February was 15.8 mt versus the 15.5 mt exported to Hong Kong.
+The majority of the U.S. gold mine supply came from Nevada (11.4 mt) and Alaska (1.9 mt), with the remainder from various states (2.4 mt):

 JAN-FEB U.S. Gold Market 2018 Surplus-Deficit:

 Now the net deficit figure above does not include U.S. gold scrap supply or demand.
 However, I would imagine American gold demand was higher than gold scrap supply, so the net deficit is even higher.

 Regardless, the West’s gold continues to flow to the East.
 Even though the U.S. exported nearly 24 mt of gold to the U.K. and Switzerland in February, I would imagine a large percentage of that gold ends up in China, India, and Southeast Asia.

 Independent researcher Steve St. Angelo started to invest in precious metals in 2002.
 In 2008, he began researching areas of the gold and silver market that the majority of the precious metal analyst community has left unexplored.
 These areas include how energy and the falling EROI – Energy Returned On Invested – stand to impact the mining industry, precious metals, paper assets, and the overall economy.